KeithSloan/GDML/README.md

 There was a regression in FreeCAD 0.19 that affected the above changes, so you need to update to a later version of FreeCAD 0.19.
 You are therefore advised to update to at least FreeCAD 0.19 - 22665.

-For latest versions of FreeCAD 0.19 see https://github.com/FreeCAD/FreeCAD/releases
+For latest versions of FreeCAD 0.19 see the Assets section of https://github.com/FreeCAD/FreeCAD/releases

 ## **** New experimental export for GEMC ****